 With dark forces closing in on every side, David and his friends race from the skyscrapers of Manhattan through the secrets of Imperial Russia to an embarrassing relic from the dawn of Christianity.
 Along the way, David will learn about hatred.
 He will learn about love.
 And he will discover a very unusual egg.
 The web of conspiracy he uncovers will boggle the mind.

 As time runs out in this zany, high-octane, and deliciously dark comedy thriller, David will face a shocking possibility.
-Have his good intentions backfired horribly, triggering the worst anti-Semitic attack on American soil ever?
+Have his good intentions accidentally triggered the worst antisemitic attack on American soil ever?

 David’s pen tapped against his notepad as the afternoon sun sank over the glittering waters of the Hudson.
 The horn of a barge honked, the sound muffled and far away.